 By decluttering papers, particularly your financial documents, you will make it so much easier for others to help you.

-How to declutter paperwork – 6 steps to take
+How to declutter paperwork and stay clutter-free in 7 steps

 It’s time to begin learning how to declutter paperwork.
 We’re not talking about decluttering a stray paper here or there; we’re talking about getting rid of a lot!
 When you’re ready to get to work, here are the six steps to take to declutter paper: